-6E-1.
+- 6E-1.
 Amendments to be germane to bill.
-No amendment to a bill or joint resolution may embrace more than one subject, which shall be expressed in the title of the bill.
+No amendment to a bill or joint resolution may embrace more than one subject, which shall be expressed in the title of the bill. - 6E-1.1.
+Amendments to the title of a bill.
+An amendment that alters the subject of a bill in a manner that requires a new title shall also amend the title in that amendment in accordance with the altered subject of the bill. - 6E-2.

-6E-2.
 Hoghouse amendments.
-Any substitute bill shall be treated as an amendment and shall be governed by the rules governing amendments.
-Final committee action on any bill so amended may not be heard until one legislative day has intervened, if a request for delay is made and supported by at least one-fifth of the committee members-elect.
-However, no such request is in order on the final day for the committee to act upon the bill, according to the committee's schedule.
+A substitute bill shall be treated as an amendment and shall be governed by the rules governing amendments.
+Final committee action on any bill amended with a substitute bill may not be heard until one legislative day has intervened, if a request for delay is made and supported by at least one-fifth of the committee members-elect unless the chair otherwise delays action on the bill as amended.
+A request for delay is not in order on the final day for the committee to act upon the bill, according to the committee's schedule. - 6E-3.

-6E-3.
 Message required when one house amends bill or resolution of other house.
 Whenever a bill or joint resolution is passed in one house and amended and passed in the other, a message to the house of origin shall indicate that the bill or resolution has been amended.

-CHAPTER 6F.
-SECOND READING
+30 CHAPTER 6F.
+31 SECOND READING

-6F-1.
+- 6F-1.
 No second reading until engrossment.
-No bill or resolution amended after introduction may be read the second time until it is correctly engrossed.
+No bill or resolution amended after introduction may be read the second time until it is correctly engrossed. - 6F-2.

-6F-2.
 Second reading at least one day after committee report.
-No bill or joint resolution may have its second reading or receive final passage until at least one legislative day after it has been reported to the house by the committee to which the same has been referred and such report has been read to the house.
+No bill or joint resolution may have its second reading or receive final passage until at least one legislative day after it has been reported to the house by the committee to which the same has been referred and such report has been read to the house. - 6F-3.

-6F-3.
 Action on committee reports.
 No report of any standing committee or select committee may be acted upon until at least one legislative day after it has been read to the body, except the report of the committee on legislative procedure, or the reports of standing committees requesting referral to another standing committee of a bill or resolution which may be acted upon immediately.
-However, during the last three days of the session, reports of conference committees may be acted upon the same day as reported.
+However, during the last three days of the session, reports of conference committees may be acted upon the same day as reported. - 6F-4.

-6F-4.
 Placement of unamended bills and resolutions on calendar.
-If any committee makes a report that a bill or resolution "Do Pass" without proposing any amendment thereto, the bill or resolution shall be placed upon the calendar for second reading on the next legislative day.
+If any committee makes a report that a bill or resolution "Do Pass" without proposing any amendment thereto, the bill or resolution shall be placed upon the calendar for second reading on the next legislative day. - 6F-5.

-6F-5.
 Placement of amended bills and resolutions on calendar.
 If any standing committee returns a bill or resolution to the house with the recommendation that the bill or resolution do pass with proposed amendments, the report shall be received, read and entered upon the journal.
 The committee report shall be placed on the calendar for adoption the following legislative day and the bill shall be placed on the calendar for floor action on the legislative day following the adoption of the committee report.
 On the final day for the committee to act upon a bill, the report may be placed directly on the calendar for floor action.
 A report recommending the passage of a bill or resolution with proposed amendments is not subject to change or amendment.